Tofersen

 Tofersen, sold under the brand name Qalsody, is a medication used for the treatment of amyotrophic lateral sclerosis (ALS).
-Tofersen is an antisense oligonucleotide that targets the production of superoxide dismutase 1, an enzyme whose mutant form is commonly associated with amyotrophic lateral sclerosis.
+Tofersen is an antisense oligonucleotide that targets the production of superoxide dismutase 1, an enzyme whose mutant form is commonly associated with ALS.
 It is administered as an intrathecal injection.

-The most common side effects include fatigue, arthralgia (joint pain), increased cerebrospinal (brain and spinal cord) fluid white blood cells, and myalgia (muscle pain).

-Tofersen was approved for medical use in the United States in April 2023, and in the European Union in May 2024.
+Tofersen is approved for medical use in the US and EU.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

-Medical uses
+Common side effects include fatigue, arthralgia, increased cerebrospinal (brain and spinal cord) fluid white blood cells, and myalgia.

+Uses

-Tofersen is indicated to treat people with amyotrophic lateral sclerosis (ALS) associated with a mutation in the superoxide dismutase 1 (SOD1) gene (SOD1-ALS).
+Tofersen is indicated to treat ALS patients associated with a mutation in the superoxide dismutase 1 (SOD1) gene (SOD1-ALS).

 History

-Tofersen was developed by Ionis Pharmaceuticals and was licensed to, and co-developed by, Biogen.
+Tofersen was developed by Ionis Pharmaceuticals and was licensed to and co-developed by Biogen.